 Heartache swept over the family twice in the month of September 1862 during the Civil War years.
 Daughter Margaret succumbed at age six on Sept.
 8, 1862, followed by daughter Elizabeth just a few weeks before her 10th birthday on Sept.
 14, 1862.
 Their remains were interred in what today is known as the Getz Cemetery.

 John outlived their daughters by many years, and during that time, he earned a living as a carpenter.
 In about 1863, they moved across the state line into Allegany County, MD.
 His son Samuel also followed that trade.

-By 1870, he is thought to have wed again to Delilah Kennell (1824-1885).
+On Sept.
+3, 1848, John wedded again to Delilah Kennell (1824-1885).
 Her first name also has been spelled "Dehlia."